ckeditor/ckeditor5/docs/tutorials/crash-course/plugin-configuration.md

 } );
 ```

-The first parameter passed to the method is the name of the configuration object key, and the second is the default.
+The first parameter passed to the method is the name of the configuration object key, and the second is the default values.

 ### Loading configuration option